datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ssh pi@raspberrypi.local
 ```

-In this command, 'pi' is the username and raspberrypi.local is your hostname (the
+In this command, 'pi' is the default username and raspberry.local is your default hostname (the
 name of the Pi on the local network).
+You should type in your own username and hostname if you have changed it.

 First you will need to type in 'yes' followed by Enter.